 There’s no way around it.
 If you drive in Jersey City, you’re going to be on the road with large trucks.
 They’re a logistical necessity, but you may not feel safe on the road with them.

 Unfortunately, that fear is merited.
 A truck accident can happen so quickly you may not even know what hit you.
 The devastating consequences of a truck accident could change your life forever.

 That realization, the severity of your injures, and the mounting pressure to pay medical bills can be overwhelming.
 How do you cope with the new direction your life is taking, and how can you get the compensation you deserve?
 The answer is simple: get an attorney on your side.

-The legal team at Brach Eichler Trial Lawyers wants to help you recover from your crash with a refilled bank account.
+The legal team at Brach Eichler Injury Lawyers wants to help you recover from your crash with a refilled bank account.
 Too many people are injured by commercial truck drivers in New Jersey.
 The irresponsible parties at fault for your crash should pay for their negligence.

-Types of Truck Accident Cases Brach Eichler Trial Lawyers Can Handle
+Types of Truck Accident Cases Brach Eichler Injury Lawyers Can Handle

 Not all truck accidents are created equal.
 There’s a huge variety of large and commercial trucks on New Jersey roads every day.
 The type of truck, who was driving it, and who owns it can all make a big difference in a legal claim.
 Your attorney will investigate to determine who we should target to recover the maximum damages possible for your injury.

 It takes a knowledgeable team experienced with truck accident cases to get victims the compensation they are entitled to.
-At Brach Eichler Trial Lawyers, we have the experience and resources it takes to hold multiple parties responsible for large or commercial trucking accidents.
+At Brach Eichler Injury Lawyers, we have the experience and resources it takes to hold multiple parties responsible for large or commercial trucking accidents.